Call for Applications

 Mary Margaret Moffett Memorial Teaching Excellence Award

 The Mary Margaret Moffett Memorial Teaching Award recognizes excellence in scientific psychological instruction at the high school level.
 The award is based on the following four criteria: (a) effective and innovative teaching, (b) stimulation of student interest in psychology, (c) evidence showing use of the American Psychological Association's National Standards for High School Psychology Curricula, and (d) professional development.
 Each criterion is accompanied below with suggestions for supporting evidence.
-Nominees must submit supporting materials in each category but will not be expected to have achieved recognition in all four criteria.
+Applicants must submit supporting materials in each category but will not be expected to have achieved recognition in all four criteria.

 1. Effective and innovative teaching of scientific psychology (a) Design original instructional materials